C++ Memory Management

 It is a good practice to set pointer to nullptr after deallocating the memory to avoid undefined behavior if the pointer is dereferenced.

 Note: Not deallocating memory properly can cause memory leaks which in turn causes the program to consume a large amount of memory.
-Proper use of the delete operator is essential to prevent memory leaks and ensure efficient memory management.
+Proper use of the delete expression is essential to prevent memory leaks and ensure efficient memory management.

 Example 1: C++ Dynamic Memory Allocation